About Nonlinear Medicine and

 There are no straight lines in your biology.
 There are no separate parts.
 There are no linear cause-and-effect mechanisms.
 We are not machines.
 We are curvaceous beings.

 Everything is interconnected.
-Our bodies are "complex adaptive systems" that must be nurtured, holistically, in order to liberate their patterns of health.
+Our biology is made of nonlinear complex interconnected systems that must be nurtured, holistically, for the liberation of their patterns of health.

 Your soul does not conform well to boxes.
 It wants to express its unique curvature.
 The unique curvature of your soul is like the unique curve of your thumbprint - it is the signature expression of your being that you were brought into this world carrying.
 Your soul knows its Curve, and when nurtured to express it, your soul rises into its full expression of health.